"April 11, 2013 -- A new oral diabetes drug is expected to arrive on pharmacy shelves in the U.S. this week.

-- are pregnant or planning to become pregnant.
-DUETACT should not be used during pregnancy.
+- are pregnant or plan to become pregnant.
 It is not known if DUETACT can harm your unborn baby.
-Talk to your doctor about the best way to control your blood glucose levels while pregnant.
+Talk to your doctor if you are pregnant or plan to become pregnant about the best way to control your blood glucose levels while pregnant

 Know the medicines you take.
 Keep a list of your medicines and show it to your doctor and pharmacist before you start a new medicine.
 They will tell you if it is okay to take DUETACT with other medicines.

 How should I take DUETACT?

 - Take DUETACT exactly as your doctor tells you to take it

 - Your doctor may change your dose of DUETACT.
 Do not change your dose unless your doctor tells you to